CSS Alabama: Officers

-Perhaps the most courageous and selfless act during Alabama's last moments involved the ship's assistant surgeon, Dr. David Herbert Llewellyn.
-Dr. Llewellyn, a Briton, was much loved and respected by the entire crew.
-During the battle, he steadfastly remained at his post in the wardroom tending the wounded until the order to abandon ship was finally given.
-As he helped wounded men into Alabama's only two functional lifeboats, an able bodied sailor attempted to enter one, which was already full.
+Dr. David Herbert Llewellyn, a Briton and the ship's assistant surgeon, tended the wounded during the battle.
+At one point the operating table was shot away.
+He worked in the wardroom until the order to abandon ship was finally given.
+As he helped wounded men into Alabama's only two functional lifeboats, an able-bodied sailor attempted to enter one, which was already full.
 Llewellyn, understanding that the man risked capsizing the craft, grabbed and pulled him back, saying "See, I want to save my life as much as you do; but let the wounded men be saved first."

 An officer in the boat, seeing that Llewellyn was about to be left aboard the stricken Alabama, shouted "Doctor, we can make room for you."
 Llewellyn shook his head and replied, "I will not peril the wounded."
 Unknown to the crew, Llewellyn had never learned to swim, and he drowned when the ship went down.

 His sacrifice did not go unrecognized in England.
 In his native village, a memorial window and tablet were placed at Easton Royal Church.
 Another tablet was placed in Charing Cross Hospital, London, where he attended medical school.

 Repercussions

 During her two-year career as a commerce raider, Alabama damaged Union merchant shipping around the world.
 The Confederate cruiser claimed 65 prizes valued at nearly $6,000,000 (about $ in today's dollars); in 1862 alone 28 were claimed.
-In an important development in international law, the U.S. government pursued the "Alabama Claims" against Great Britain for the losses caused by Alabama and other raiders fitted out in Britain.
+In an important development in international law, the U.S. government pursued the "Alabama Claims" against the United Kingdom for the losses caused by Alabama and other raiders fitted out there.
 A joint arbitration commission awarded the U.S. $15.5 million in damages.

 Ironically, in 1851, a decade before the Civil War, Captain Semmes had observed:

-However, she and other raiders failed in their primary purpose, which was to draw Union vessels away from the blockade of the southern coastline, which was slowly strangling the Confederacy.
-The Confederate government had hoped that the panic of the shipping companies would force the Union to dispatch ships to protect merchant shipping and hunt down the raiders, a task which always requires a proportionately greater force when compared with the numbers of ships attacking (see Battle of the Atlantic).
+However, she and other raiders failed in their primary purpose, which was to draw Union vessels away from the blockade of the southern coastline that was slowly strangling the Confederacy.
+The Confederate government had hoped that panicking shipping companies would force the Union to dispatch ships to protect merchant shipping and hunt down the raiders, a task which always requires a proportionately greater force when compared with the numbers of ships attacking (see Battle of the Atlantic).
 Union officials proved immovable on the blockade, however, and although insurance prices soared, shipping costs went up, and many vessels transferred to a neutral flag, very few naval vessels were taken off the southern blockade.
-In fact, with clever utilization of resources and a mammoth shipbuilding program, the Union managed to steadily increase the blockade throughout the war.
-It also sent vessels to protect merchant shipping and to hunt down and destroy the few Confederate raiders and privateers still operating.
+In fact, with clever use of resources and a mammoth shipbuilding program, the Union managed to steadily increase the blockade throughout the war.
+It also sent vessels to protect merchant shipping and to hunt and destroy the few Confederate raiders and privateers still operating.